 The Campus Tour (formally Passport Tour), launched in 2008, is Diversity Abroad’s nationwide campus-based initiative designed to introduce resources and opportunities to students across the country, particularly those from diverse and underrepresented backgrounds.

-Is the Passport Tour for me?
+Is the Campus Tour for me?

-The Passport Tour is for ALL students on campus, but especially those who identify with a group that has not historically gone abroad.
+The Campus Tour is for ALL students on campus, but especially those who identify with a group that has not historically gone abroad.
 This includes, but is not limited to, Black, Indigenous and People of Color, students with disabilities, LGBTQ students, STEM majors, religious minorities, first-generation college students, and students with high financial need.

-What’s the Passport Tour goal on campus?
+What’s the Campus Tour goal on campus?